Do Female Goats Have Wattles?

 Can You Remove Goat Wattles?

 Yes, you can remove them.
-Wattles can be easily removed at the time of castration or disbudding of kids at a very young age.
+Wattles can be easily removed during castration or disbudding of kids at a very young age.

 You should note that even if you remove wattles, you cannot remove the structures below the skin, and the underneath structure can give rise to a wattle cyst that can later bring forth wattles.

 Wattles are not harmful to goats, except in a few cases.
-Every once in a while, lumps known as wattle cysts can grow at the base of a wattle attachment.
+Occasionally, a lump known as a wattle cyst can grow at the base of a wattle attachment.

 You are advised to do it when the goat is younger.
 Because if you do it when the goat is still a kid, there will be minimal bleeding.
 And restraining the kid will be easier.